-Acute kidney injury (AKI) associated with cardiac surgery is a complication that appears depending on the procedure and its definition in 22-36% of patients1-4.
-Its appearance entails an increase in morbidity and mortality and a significant impact on total healthcare spending.
+Acute kidney injury (AKI) associated with cardiac surgery is a complication that appears, depending on the procedure and its definition, in 22-36% of patients1-4.
+Its appearance entails an increase in morbidity and mortality and a significant impact on total healthcare spending3.

-The classic definitions of kidney injury RIFLE (R-renal risk, I-injury, F-failure, L-loss of kidney function, E-end-stage renal disease) , AKIN (Acute Kidney Injury Network) and KDIGO (Kidney Disease: Improving Global Outcomes) use increased creatinine, being able to delay its detection between 24 and 72 h compared to new biomarkers such as tissue inhibitor of metalloprotease-2 (IGFBP7), insulin-like growth factor binding protein 7 (TIMP-2) and lipocalin associated with neutrophil gelatinase (NGAL) .
+The classic definitions of kidney injury RIFLE (R-renal risk, I-injury, F-failure, L-loss of kidney function, E-end-stage renal disease) 5, AKIN (Acute Kidney Injury Network) 6 and KDIGO (Kidney Disease: Improving Global Outcomes) 7 use increased creatinine, being able to delay its detection between 24 and 72 hours compared to new biomarkers such as tissue inhibitor of metalloprotease-2 (IGFBP7), insulin-like growth factor binding protein 7 (TIMP-2) and lipocalin associated with neutrophil gelatinase (NGAL) ^{8,9}.